-The rights and obligations of the holders of the investors' units (hereinafter referred to as the "investors"), the Investment Company and the Depositary are regulated by the constituent documents and in particular by Part II of these By-Laws.
+The rights and obligations of the holders of the investors' units (hereinafter referred to as the "investors"), the Investment Company and the Depositary are governed by the constituent documents and in particular by Part II of these By-laws.

 Art.
-28 Operational Manager (AIFM)
+28 Executive management (AIFM)

-In this instance the Investment Company has resolved to delegate responsibility for operational management to a third company (the AIFM).
+In this instance the Investment Company has resolved to delegate responsibility for executive management to a third party (the AIFM).
 Thus the Investment Company is an externally managed Investment Company.

-The duties delegated to the Operational Manager, the rights, obligations, areas of authority and responsibilities of the competent bodies and the relevant reporting procedures may be set out in an Appointment and Delegation Agreement.
+The duties delegated to the AIFM, the rights, obligations, areas of authority and responsibilities of the competent bodies and the relevant reporting procedures may be set out in an Appointment and Delegation Agreement.